IshraqueSarwar/symmetrical-Abrain-cell/README.md

 # TODO BOARD:
 	0. complete the Layer_dense class
-	1. overloading operator for cross-class operations ie.tensor2d *=tensor1d

 	focus on overloading them from the main parent class.
+	1. Add validations to the operator functions.(IMPORTANT)
 	2. optimize the subtraction operators using addition.
 	3. Tensor print() func should always show decimal place
 	4. Precompiled headers to speed up compilation time?